Complete Guide to Laurina Coffee (Naturally Low Caffeine)

 Rediscovery

-At 18 years of age, Yoshiaki Kawashima, the eldest son of a wholesale coffee roaster in Japan, first heard of Bourbon pointu during his time studying abroad at the National Coffee Research Institute in El Salvador in the 1970s.
-This was the beginning of his obsession with rare and mysterious coffee varieties.
+At 18 years old, Yoshiaki Kawashima, the eldest son of a wholesale coffee roaster in Japan, first heard of Bourbon pointu.
+He learned about it while studying abroad at the National Coffee Research Institute in El Salvador during the 1970s.
+This marked the beginning of his obsession with rare and mysterious coffee varieties.

 In 1981, he joined the Japanese coffee company UCC Ueshima Coffee Co.
 Ltd., during which he established coffee plantations in Jamaica, Hawaii and Indonesia.